nolar/kopf/docs/daemons.rst

             await asyncio.sleep(1.0)

-The daemon will not be started during the specified time after it should be started.
+The start of the daemon will be delayed by 30 seconds after the resource creation (or operator startup).
 For example, this can be used to give some time for regular event-driven handlers to finish without producing too much activity.

 Restarting